-If approved for the treatment of UC and CD, we would expect CBP-307 to compete with a number of systemically administered antibodies and oral immunotherapies approved for the treatment of UC, including infliximab marketed as Remicade® by Janssen Pharmaceuticals, an anti-TNFa neutralizing mAb, adalimumab marketed as Humira® by Abbvie, an anti-TNFa neutralizing mAb, golimumab marketed as Simponi® by Janssen Pharmaceuticals, an anti-TNFa neutralizing mAb, vedolizumab marketed as Entyvio® by Takeda Pharmaceuticals, an anti-a4ß7 integrin mAb, and ustekinumab marketed as Stelara® by Janssen Pharmaceuticals, an anti-IL-12/23 mAb.
+If approved for the treatment of UC and CD, we would expect CBP-307 to compete with a number of systemically administered antibodies and oral immunotherapies approved for the treatment of UC, including infliximab marketed as Remicade® by Janssen Pharmaceuticals, an anti-TNFa neutralizing mAb, adalimumab marketed as Humira® by Abbvie, an anti-TNFa neutralizing mAb, golimumab marketed as Simponi® by Janssen Pharmaceuticals, an anti-TNFa neutralizing mAb, adalimumab marketed as Stelara® by Janssen Pharmaceuticals, an anti-IL-12/23 mAb.
 We would also expect CBP-307 to compete with certolizumab marketed as Cimzia® by UCB S.A., an anti-TNFa neutralizing mAb Fab fragment approved for the treatment of CD and tofactinib marketed as Xeljanz® by Pfizer, an oral reversible JAK1 and JAK3 inhibitor, currently marketed for the treatment of UC.
-Other product candidates in clinical development with which CBP-307 could compete in the treatment of UC and CD include risankizumab (anti-IL-23 mAb; Abbvie), guselkumab (anti-IL-23 mAb; Janssen Pharmaceuticals), brazikumab (anti-IL-23 mAb; AstraZeneca) mirikizumab (anti-IL-23 mAb; Eli Lilly), filgotinib (reversible JAK1 inhibitor; Gilead Sciences), upadacitinib (reversible JAK1 inhibitor; Abbvie), etrasimod (S1P1, S1P4 and S1P5 modulator; Bristol Myers Squibb).
+Other product candidates in clinical development with which CBP-307 could compete in the treatment of UC and CD include risankizumab (anti-IL-23 mAb; Abbvie), guselkumab (anti-IL-23 mAb; Janssen Pharmaceuticals), brazikumab (anti-IL-23 mAb; AstraZeneca) mirikizumab (anti-IL-23 mAb; Eli Lilly), filgotinib (reversible JAK1 inhibitor; Gilead Sciences), upadacitinib (reversible JAK1 inhibitor; Abbvie), etrasimod (S1P1, S1P4 and S1P5 modulator; Arena), and ozanimod (S1P1, S1P4 and S1P5 modulator; Bristol Myers Squibb).